tjvantoll/articles/kendo/vscode-extension/article.md

 ![View of the Kendo UI Template Wizard in the Visual Studio Code extension page](screenshot.png)

-The template wizard allows you to quickly scaffold React and Angular applications using an easy-to-use tool built directly into Visual Studio Code.
+The template wizard allows you to quickly scaffold [KendoReact](https://www.telerik.com/kendo-react-ui/) and [Kendo UI for Angular](https://www.telerik.com/kendo-angular-ui) applications with an easy-to-use tool built directly into Visual Studio Code.

 ![Using the Kendo UI Template wizard to create an application](in-action.gif)